adityaramesh/banyan/notes/specification.md

 ### Running to Pending Cancellation

-- In this case, one of the following has happened: the user has cancelled this task, or one of the task's dependencies has been cancelled or has terminated unsuccessfully, and will not be retried.
 - Run the steps described in the section on cancellation above; nothing more has to be done.

 ### Pending Cancellation to Terminated

-- In this case, the server has received a request from the client to change the status of the task to `terminated` when the current state of the task is `pending_cancellation`.
+- In this case, the server has received a request from the worker to change the status of the task to `terminated` when the current state of the task is `pending_cancellation`.
 - Run the steps described in the section on cancellation above.